 WHAT SMALL EMPLOYERS SHOULD LOOK OUT FOR AS THE END OF 2018 IS APPROACHING

 It’s hard to believe, but the end of 2018 is already upon us.
-As part of our commitment to continually support our clients and the small business community, here are some year-end tips on what to watch for to avoid trouble in the payroll and employment world.
+As part of our commitment to continually support our clients and the small business community, here are some year-end tips on what small employers should watch for to avoid trouble in the payroll and employment world.

 Year-End Tips to Avoid Trouble